-We're looking for gallery footage!
-Do you have some awesome time lapse or slow motion footage that Flicker Free saved the day on?
+We're always looking for gallery footage!
+Do you have some awful flickering footage that Flicker Free saved the day on?
 We'd love to see it and give you a hat tip!
-Email email@example.com with a link to your video clip.
+Email firstname.lastname@example.org with a link to your video clip!

 Marcus Herrick is a magician.
 He takes some of the most difficult footage and turns it into something visually appealing to hundreds of thousands of viewers.
 Marcus Herrick was also the Online Editor & Colorist for three series of The Amazing Race Australia (TARAUS).